alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 6. Empowers change and growth for all involved.
 7. Enhances responsibility for actions and attitudes for all involved

-The goals of these restorative practices are that Open Research Community Building Team would create a safe, friendly and enjoyable space for collaboration and support, and foster an environment where everyone feels valued, respected, and included.
+The goals of these restorative practices are that Open Research Community Building Team would create a safe, friendly and enjoyable space for collaboration and support.
+Together we strive to foster an environment where everyone feels valued, respected, and included.

 ### Reporting Incident